espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Mariner's Curse.md

 **Success** The target becomes [[Sickened 1]].
 Reducing its sickened condition to 0 ends the curse.

 **Failure** The target becomes sickened 1 and can't reduce its sickened condition below 1 while the curse remains.
 The curse can be lifted by 4th-rank _[[Cleanse Affliction]]_ or similar magic.
-Whenever the target is sickened and on the water at least a mile from shore, it is also [[Slowed]].
+Whenever the target is sickened and on the water at least a mile from shore, it is also [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Slowed]].

 **Critical Failure** As failure, but the target becomes [[Sickened 1|Sickened 2]].